PixsysBE/CakeRelease/README.md

 ﻿# Cake Release

+> WARNING : This package is using a copy of itself to create its own releases !
+Make sure you are looking at the code located under src/CakeRelease/CakeRelease

 **Cake Release** is a combination of [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.4) scripts, [Cake Build](https://cakebuild.net/) script and [Semantic Release](https://github.com/semantic-release), automating build and deployment workflows of your .NET project.

 It is based on [Michael Wolfenden](https://medium.com/@michael.wolfenden/)'s article "[Simplified versioning and publishing for .NET libraries](https://medium.com/@michael.wolfenden/simplified-versioning-and-publishing-for-net-libraries-a28e5e740fa6)".